Creative integrity, collaboration, and craftsmanship

-The founder of Lumina Gallery is Anette Skuggedal.
-She is passionate about promoting contemporary photography, exhibiting international artists and working closely with private collections and buyers. the Gallery represent artists who are committed to the photographic image and its potential to expand the boundaries of contemporary art.
+The founder of Lumina Gallery is Anette Skuggedal, is passionate about promoting contemporary photography, exhibiting international artists and working closely with private collections and buyers.
+The Gallery represent artists who are committed to the photographic image and its potential to expand the boundaries of contemporary art.

 In 2004 Anette Skuggedal established PUG OSLO, a dynamic gallery, which was devoted to creating exhibitions in divers spaces.
 In 2017 the gallery changed the name to Lumina Gallery, as the gallery expanded its art-program to include The Mentor Program, workshops, seminars and Lumina Book Store.

 Over the years Skuggedal has produced an array of exhibitions in a diversity of spaces, both public and private.
 She has curated major exhibitions presenting Sally Mann, Roger Ballen, Joyce Tenneson, and Arno Minkkinen.
 Lumina Gallery works closely with several international partners and museums such as Fotografiska in Stockholm, and photography festivals, Les Rencontres de Arles, France and Kyotografie, Kyoto, Japan.
 In 2018, the gallery moved into a new space, in a new space called Røverstaden, in the center of Oslo, a dynamic cross-cultural home for photography, music, architecture, and film.

 Lumina Gallery moved into a new space: Røverstaden.
 Situated in the center of Oslo, a dynamic cross-cultural home for photography, and a hub for orkshops, seminars & a bookshop.